ARINC-IA/CSMIM/docs/best-practices.md

 *Rationale:* This ensures future compatibility and clarity of software implementations.

+Avoid using the key number `0` for `enum` typed resources. <br />
+*Rationale:* This may reduce programming errors where the value `0` for an enum variable could also occur when no message has been received yet or when an empty/invalid message has been received.

+Do not define `enum` values to represent failure conditions such as invalid sensor readings.
+Publish an empty message instead, overriding a previous retained message.
+Use the CSMIM fault reporting mechanism to communicate details about the failure. <br />
+*Rationale:* Separate status publication from failure handling.

 Use the `string` data type to capture a potentially infinite number of states.
 Values are typically not processed by another device on the aircraft (displaying a string to a human does not constitute "processing").